Do Small Businesses Really Need SEO? Why Most Don’t (Yet)

 The Bottom Line

 In the early days of business, SEO can feel like a shortcut to success.
-But more often, it’s a distraction from the foundational work that actually leads to growth: clarifying your message, building trust, and delivering real results.
+But more often, it’s a distraction from the foundational work that leads to growth, like clarifying your message, building trust, and delivering results.

 Focus on building something worth finding first.
 When the time comes, SEO will have something solid to stand on.